superlinked/VectorHub/docs/use_cases/social_media_retrieval.md

 ### 4.4.
 Embed

 The last step before loading the posts to Qdrant is to compute the embedding of each chunk.
-To do so, we have a different `pydantic` model that exclusively calls the given embedding model ↓
+To do so, we have a different `pydantic` model that exclusively calls the `sentence-transformers/all-MiniLM-L6-v2` embedding model, which is wrapped by the `EmbeddingModelSingleton` class ↓

 ```python
 class EmbeddedChunkedPost(BaseModel):